 - the credit provider has taken steps to recover the amount outstanding; and

-- the credit provider has notified you at some stage that it A document that sets out what a person wants to happen to their money and other property after they die. list you in default if you become overdue in paying.
-(Note that this notification is often contained in the original terms and conditions of the An agreement that the law will enforce. with the credit provider.)
+- the credit provider has notified you at some stage that it will list you in default if you become overdue in paying.
+(Note that this notification is often contained in the original terms and conditions of the contract with the credit provider.)

-It is important to note that lodgment of a default listing on your credit report is not part of the An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. process for recovery of a debt.
+It is important to note that lodgment of a default listing on your credit report is not part of the court process for recovery of a debt.
 This means that a credit provider does not have to automatically lodge a default listing even if it has the right to.
 If you contact a credit provider when you have failed to pay a debt, you may be able to avoid having a default listing lodged if you enter into an arrangement to repay the debt.

-Except in the case of credit-related personal information that is inaccurate, out-of-date, incomplete, irrelevant or misleading (which may include cases where the debt was A law made by parliament, either state or Commonwealth.
-Also called an Act, and Act of parliament or legislation. barred, or no longer legally enforceable (see ‘Statute-barred debts’, below), at the time it was listed), corrections to the default listing are not generally available.
+Except in the case of credit-related personal information that is inaccurate, out-of-date, incomplete, irrelevant or misleading (which may include cases where the debt was statute barred, or no longer legally enforceable (see ‘Statute-barred debts’), at the time it was listed), corrections to the default listing are not generally available.

 The best you can do is get a note attached to your credit report saying that you have paid off the debt; a default listing cannot be removed just because the debt has subsequently been paid.
 Default listings stay on your credit report for five years from the date of listing, unless the default is classified as a ‘serious credit infringement’, in which case the listing will remain for seven years.

-The most common instance of such a classification is termed a ‘clearout’, where the A person who owes a debt. has moved house without notifying the creditor, who is thus unable to contact the debtor.
+The most common instance of such a classification is termed a ‘clearout’, where the debtor has moved house without notifying the creditor, who is thus unable to contact the debtor.